Floorp-Projects/Floorp/addon-sdk/source/CONTRIBUTING.md

 ##  Overview

 - Changes should follow the [design guidelines], as well as the [coding style guide]
-- All changes must be accompanied by tests
+- All changes need tests
-- In order to land, changes must have been reviewed by one of the Jetpack reviewers
+- In order to land, changes need a review by one of the Jetpack reviewers
-- Changes should have additional API review when needed
+- Changes may need an API review
-- Changes should have additional review from a Mozilla platform domain-expert when needed
+- Changes may need a review from a Mozilla platform domain-expert

 If you have questions, ask in [#jetpack on IRC][jetpack irc channel] or on the [Jetpack mailing list].

 ## How to Make Code Contributions

-If you'd like to contribute the Jetpack project, follow these steps:
+To write code for the Jetpack project, follow these steps:

 1. Look for your issue in the list of [bugs already filed][open bugs].
-If you want to contribute, but don't already know what you want to do, we keep a list of [good first bugs].
+If you don't already know what you want to do, we keep a list of [good first bugs].
-2. If no bug exists, [submit one][submit bug].
+2. If no bug exists, [make one][make bug].
 3. Get the code: get a [GitHub][GitHub] account, fork the [Add-on SDK repo][Add-on SDK repo], and clone it to your machine.
 4. Make your changes.
 Changes should follow the [design guidelines] as well as the [coding style guide].
 5. Write tests: [unit testing introduction][test intro], [unit testing API][test API].